 Life's Center will intentionally and innovatively address health disparities in public outcomes.
 ABIPA requests funding for program implementation and the purchase of a space to operate out of.
-Life's Center will be a collaboration between ABIPA and NC Brookhaven Behavioral Health to provide supportive services to individuals through utilizing a space that celebrates and cultivates resilience, restoration, and renaissance.

-We will focus on growing the Community Health Worker and Peer Support Specialist workforce, supporting individuals that are unemployed and under employed, and provide a state of the art space for small businesses and non-profits emerging as a result of the impact of Covid-19.
+Life's Center will be a collaboration between ABIPA, NC Brookhaven Behavioral Health, and My Brookhaven Health to provide supportive health and social services to individuals through utilizing a space that celebrates and cultivates resilience, restoration, and renaissance.
+In this space clients and patients will have access to Direct Primary Care, Mental Health Services, in addition to supportive health and life coaching utilizing BIPOC providers.
+Additionally the Life Center will focus on growing the Community Health Worker, Peer Support Specialist and Community Based Researcher workforce, supporting individuals that are unemployed and under employed, and provide a state of the art space for health and wellness small businesses and non-profits emerging because of the impact of Covid-19.

-Project Plan
+Project Plan\